|Dates:||September 15 – December 13|

 - Watch the Sun Rise over the World-Renowned Taj Mahal

-- Settle into Daily Life in a 10-Day Homestay in India’s Mountainous Ladakh Province
+- Settle into Daily Life in a Homestay in the Indian Himalayas

 - Trek the Peaks and Valleys of Nepal’s Annapurna Mountain Range

-- Live and Work on a Sustainable Farm in Rural India
+- Live and Work on a Sustainable Women’s Cooperative Farm in Rural Nepal

 - Ride a Camel on a Multi-Day Trek in the Thar Desert & Surf Goa’s Beginner Breaks

-Embark on the journey of a lifetime as we experience the rich cultures, numerous religions, ancient histories, and indefatigable energy of India and Nepal.
-We begin our India and Nepal Gap Program by venturing to a region rarely touched by outsiders, we set our base for three weeks amidst the Indian Himalayas, joining forces with an NGO working to reform the Ladakhi education system.
+Embark on the journey of a lifetime as we experience the rich cultures, numerous religions, ancient histories, and indefatigable energy of Nepal and India.
+We begin our India and Nepal Gap Program, Himalaya, by venturing to a region rarely touched by outsiders, and set our base for three weeks amidst the Indian Himalayas, joining forces with an NGO working to reform the Ladakhi education system.
+Coming together with two different environmental organizations, we work hand in hand with local conservationists to study the threats to survival of the majestic snow leopard and the endangered sloth bear.
 Welcomed into a homestay, we experience a day in the life of a rural Indian in the 21st century.
 Trekking through the mystical mountain trails of Annapurna, we test our endurance inspired by the glacial peaks of the Nepali Himalayas.
 Partnering with an organization providing health care and resources to migrant workers, we study urbanization and public health issues facing a Kathmandu slum.
-Rising early from our Ashram for morning yoga, we spend our days leading classes on nutrition and facilitating English conversation with eager Indian children.
-Building clean water filters and sanitary systems in a rural Nepali village, we see the immediate effects of our hard work and know that our efforts will have a lasting impact.
-After living in and exploring two of the world’s most fascinating countries, we leave our semester with broader perspectives and a new excitement to learn.
+Rising early from our Ashram for morning yoga, we spend our days leading classes on nutrition and facilitating English conversation with eager Nepali children.
+Welcomed into a community farm of empowered women in rural Nepal, we learn about the benefits of sustainable agriculture and women’s empowerment.
+After living in and exploring two of the world’s most fascinating countries, we leave our semester with broader perspectives and a new fascination for this part of the world.

 Pokhara and the Nepali Himalayas

-Leaving Kathmandu behind, we make our way northwest to Pokhara, a gateway to the Nepali Himalayas.
-Eagerly anticipating the next seven days on the trails, we gather the little gear we need and pack our bags for our trek into the breathtaking Himalayan Mounains.
+Leaving our new home on the farm behind, we make our way northwest to Pokhara, a gateway to the Nepali Himalayas.
+Eagerly anticipating the next five days on the trails, we gather the little gear we need and pack our bags for our trek into the breathtaking Himalayan Mountains.
 Hiking through small villages, feasting on the local dahl bat, and sleeping in small teahouses, we step into a world of astounding beauty and simplicity.
 Gaining a glimpse into the lives of locals, we have the opportunity to interview porters and guides who make their livelihood trekking these mountain trails and sharing their remote world with eager and adventurous foreigners.
 Taking advantage of the local knowledge around us, we complete a study on the environmental changes taking place in the Annapurna Range, and learn about sustainable efforts to curb environmental and cultural degradation.

 No trip to India is complete without a visit to Rajasthan, the ‘Land of Kings.’
 We leave our big bags behind as we embark on a multi-day journey by camel into the Thar Desert, sleeping under the star-strewn skies and soaking up the wilds of the desert.
 After a visit to the City Palace in Jaipur, we make our way South to Pushkar, arriving in time for the renowned annual Camel Festival!
 Greeted by the sights and sounds of thousands of Indians celebrating, we wander the bustling streets of this normally sleepy town, sampling traditional foods, observing religious ceremonies, bartering for turbans and other goods, and cheering on the contestants of India’s famed mustache competitions.
 After all that we’ve seen thus far in India, our glimpse of Indians on vacation shows an entirely different side of this fascinating country.

-Saying a sad farewell to beautiful Pushkar, we make our way South to the beaches of Goa, where we enjoy some of India’s beautiful coastline and beaches.
+Saying a sad farewell to beautiful Rajasthan, we make our way South to the beaches of Goa, where we enjoy some of India’s beautiful coastline and beaches.
+We try our hand at surfing some of the beginner breaks of the southern coast, taking lessons from experienced surfers in the region.
 Reminiscing on our experiences, we round out our Capstone projects and reflections from these invigorating three months.
 The memories we have made will stay with us for the rest of our lives.
 As we savor the last moments of our India and Nepal Gap Program, we are excited to head home to share our newly gained knowledge and insights from our firsthand look at the global issues facing Nepal and India.